About

 Applying the Cases Before You File

-If the answers point toward description, the options discussed in Parts 3 and 4 of this series become relevant.
+If the answers point toward description, the options discussed in Part 3 and Part 4 of this series become relevant.
 If the answers point toward suggestion, the mark is on stronger footing from the start, and the cases in this post give you the doctrinal vocabulary to defend that classification if the examiner disagrees.

 Five Dogs Law handles trademark clearance, prosecution, and office action responses.
 If you want to evaluate a mark before filing, or if your application has already received a descriptiveness refusal, book a free consultation.